 The ideal candidate for this position has meaningful experience in coaching students, families, and/or educators on the “a-g” requirements and making recommendations on which classes students should take based on their unique situations, abilities, and goals.
 They are also passionate about data integrity, can easily learn new technologies, and will apply their knowledge and skills to support the work we do.

-You will be part of a team that works to solve large-scale, system-level problems.
-As such, you must be comfortable working with unknowns and ambiguous solutions, and you should have a passion for promoting public education and advancing educational equity.
+We work to solve large scale, system-level problems.
+You must be comfortable working with unknowns and ambiguous solutions, as well as passionate about promoting public education and advancing educational equity.

 What Will You Be Doing?

 What Intangibles Do You Need?